jbcodeforce/shift_left_utils/docs/migration.md

   - depends on : int_docs_wo_trainingdata
 ```

-From there is it possible to use the same tool (with option **-t**) to continue walking to the parent hierarchy one step at a time: We can launch the same tool to process the tables, one by one, given their name, the tool will search in the source dbt file for the table reference:
+From there is it possible to use the same tool (with option **-t**) to continue walking to the parent hierarchy one step at a time: developers can launch the same tool to process the tables, one by one, given their name, the tool will search in the source dbt file for the table reference:

 ```sh
 python process_src_tables.py  -t int_training_completed_release  -o $STAGING